Virtualization-projects/rancher-labs-wiki/Cowpoke 1: Getting Started with Rancher.md

 Now, create a project for the integration tests via: File > Open > $CATTLE_ROOT/tests/integration

 Set the python interpreter as a virtual environment:
-> **Note:** You can setup the .venv from the command line if you prefer.
+> **Note:** You can setup the venv from the command line if you prefer.
 PyCharm will automatically pick it up.

 1. PyCharm > Preferences > Project Interpreter
 1. Click the gear box next to the Project Interpreter drop down on the right
 1. Create virtualenv.
- * Name: .venv
+ * Name: venv
- * Location: $CATTLE_ROOT/tests/integration/.venv
+ * Location: $CATTLE_ROOT/tests/integration/venv
  * Base Interpreter: <Default OS X Python>

 Setup Python integrated tools: